 4. A Professional Email Should Have A Conversational Tone

 Always be friendly when writing emails.
 The last thing a client wants to read is a stiff email.
 In contrast, you don’t want to be too informal and ramble on about your personal life.

 Make the tone of your email personable and relaxed.
 Places you can practice this is in a friendly salutation and closing.

-Closing an email with something like “have a great weekend” lets your client know you’re personable.
+Close your professional email by writing “have a great weekend” to let your client know you’re personable.

 5. Value Client Confidentiality